How to calculate profit margin: formula and examples

 Control your costs

-Review your expenses regularly to find savings:
+Review your expenses regularly to find savings that don't compromise quality or output.

-• audit subscriptions: cancel software or services you no longer use
+- Audit subscriptions.
+Cancel software or services you no longer use.

-• negotiate with suppliers: request better rates or explore alternative vendors
+- Negotiate with suppliers.
+Request better rates or explore alternative vendors.

-• manage labour costs: align staffing levels with demand and reduce overtime where possible
+- Manage labour costs.
+Align staffing levels with demand and reduce overtime where possible.

-• reduce waste: track inventory to minimise spoilage or obsolete stock
+- Reduce waste.
+Track inventory to minimise spoilage or obsolete stock.

 Make your operations more efficient

-• automate repetitive tasks: use software for invoicing, scheduling, and inventory management
+- Automate repetitive tasks.
+Use software for invoicing, scheduling, and inventory management.

-• streamline workflows: identify bottlenecks that slow down delivery or service
+- Streamline workflows.
+Identify bottlenecks that slow down delivery or service.

-• train your team: well-trained staff make fewer errors and work more productively
+- Train your team.
+Well-trained staff make fewer errors and work more productively.

 Adjust your pricing